What is the Ohio Social Security Disability Application Process?

 What Do I Need for a Successful SSD Application Process?

 Those who have suffered a disability or illness that prevents them from working and making a living can apply for SSD benefits online or by making an appointment with their local Social Security office.
-Specific criteria must be met to ensure the best chance of success; most notably, the disability prevents (or will prevent) an ability to engage in sustained gainful activity for at least a twelve-month duration.
-You will need to have the following information on hand before visiting your Social Security office or beginning an online application:
+Specific criteria must be met to ensure the best chance of success.
+Most notably, the disability prevents (or will) the ability to engage in sustained gainful activity for at least twelve months.
+You need the following information on hand before visiting your Social Security office or beginning an online application:

 - Date of birth

-- Details regarding your marriage(s) and divorce(s), including spouses DOB
+- Information regarding your marriage(s) and divorce(s), including spouses DOB

 - Details regarding minor children or disabled children under the age of 22